-MEDA Membership Services & Programs
+MEDA Membership Services and Programs

-Education, Training and Networking Opportunities
+Education, Training, and Networking Opportunities

 Economic Development Basic Course

 The Economic Development Basic Course focuses on the core areas of economic development and is the first requirement to become a Certified Economic Developer (CEcD).
 This nationally-recognized certification, from the International Economic Development Council (IEDC), denotes a mastery of principal skill in economic development, professional accomplishment and a commitment to personal and professional growth.
 Aside from certification, the course is beneficial to those with less than five years of experience, or to those looking to tie up loose ends in their economic development knowledge.

 This newsletter provides legislative action updates, information on State agency programs, job openings, and other news that effects the economic development community.
 Members are also the first to be notified about education, training and networking opportunities.

 MEDA Members receive a password for access to the "Member Exclusives" area of this website.
 Here, they can search the Membership Directory, view job postings, keep up-to-date on economic development related legislation and download economic development research reports and studies.

 To keep members informed on what's happening and to give members a voice in the Association, MEDA has membership meetings in conjunction with our educational programs.
 Members are updated on Association finances, committee activities, and are introduced to new members.